tanyonghe/MQTT-HomeSecure/README.md

 ### TLS Security
 Setting up TLS protocol would require the user to make use of `openssl` to create his/her own Certificate Authority, Server keys and certificates.
 The instructions can be found in the `tls-setup` folder.

+## Possible Further Enhancements
+1. Combination of MQTT protocol with other protocols to further improve the system.
+For instance, RTP/RTSP can allow us to stream live videos that can enable clients to view real-time footages and provide quick responses.
+2. Deploy website for clients’ remote access over the Internet.

 ## Authors